wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 The central control unit of this system is a Raspberry Pi with Home Assistant installed.

-**IMPORTANT NOTE: In this configuration the eBUS Adapter(v5) is NOT INSTALLED onto RPI4, it is installed inside the heating pump as standalone adapter and connected to the router via ethernet** This can also be done with Wifi, but in my case WiFi was not stable enough.
+**IMPORTANT NOTE: In this configuration the eBUS Adapter(v5) is NOT INSTALLED onto RPI4, it is installed inside the heating pump as standalone adapter and connected to the router via ethernet** This can also be done with onboard Wifi, but in my case WiFi was not stable enough.

 ## Components